 In this case, Salim obtains credit to meet the working capital needs of production.
 The credit helps him to meet the ongoing expenses of production, complete production on time, and thereby increase his earnings.
-In this situation, credit helps to increase earnings and therefore the person is better off than before.
+In this situation, credit helps to increase earnings, and therefore, the person is better off than before.

 In Swapna’s case, the failure of the crop made loan repayment impossible.
 She had to sell part of the land to repay the loan.
 Credit, instead of helping Swapna improve her earnings, left her worse off.
 This is an example of debt-trap.
 Credit, in this case, pushes the borrower into a situation from which recovery is very painful.
-Whether credit would be useful or not, depends on the risks in the situation and whether there is some support, in case of loss.
+Whether credit would be useful or not depends on the risks in the situation and whether there is some support in case of loss.

 Terms of Credit

-Collateral (Security) is an asset that the borrower owns (such as land, building, vehicle, livestocks, deposits with banks) and uses this as a guarantee to a lender until the loan is repaid.
+Collateral (Security) is an asset that the borrower owns (such as land, building, vehicle, livestock, deposits with banks) and uses this as a guarantee to a lender until the loan is repaid.
 If the borrower fails to repay the loan, the lender has the right to sell the asset or collateral to obtain payment.